contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.9.4 [[AO]] Stake Welfare and Self-Reliance Specialists

 As needed, the stake presidency may call individuals or couples as stake welfare and self-reliance specialists.
-They support stake leaders in their efforts to care for others and help them become more self-reliant.

 Specialists may be assigned to a specific area of focus.
-For instance, they may be asked to:
+They may be asked to:

 * Help coordinate or facilitate [self-reliance groups] or [addiction recovery groups].
 These groups are generally organized by stake or ward councils.
 * Help members find employment or educational opportunities.